thejohnsullivan/McLeian/_posts/2016-06-10-three-years.md

 ***

-Three years ago, I had found myself confidently saying these three words: “**Jesus is Lord.**” And within three years with Him, there are times when I could not utter these three words: “*I love you.*”
+Three years ago, I had found myself confidently saying these three words: “**Jesus is Lord.**”
+   And within three years with Him, there are times when I could not utter these three words: “*I love you.*”

 Confusing and overwhelming moments filled with thoughts of not being good enough and getting lost towards aims of perfection, I only lost touch with God.
 I forgot what it meant to be forgiven and what it meant to be free.
-I trapped myself again within four walls, without windows refusing to let any light in.
+I trapped myself again within four walls, without windows, refusing to let any light in.

 {% include image.html url="/assets/images/threeyears2.JPG" %}